 Remember, in step 4, we mentioned that you have to drill some holes.
 The most important and basic holes needed are the eyelets.
 You need two, one for attaching the lure to your fishing rod and the other for attaching the hooks to the lure.
 If you are making a bass lure, then the thread of your eyelet’s thread should be somewhere in between 2 and 3 cm.

 Also, be sure to use stainless steel for your eyelets to prevent rusting.
 This will prevent the fishing lure from rusting after being immersed in the water

-After you are done with inserting the eyelets into the drilled holes, you have to attach your hooks.
+After you are done inserting the eyelets into the drilled holes, you have to attach your hooks.
 The best option for hooks is double hooks as they don’t usually require you to use split rings when attaching them to the eyelets.

-If you do the above correctly, then you will have your very own DIY Custom made Wooden Fishing Lures that you can use to venture out and catch your own bass, trout or any other fish you are going after.
+If you do the above correctly, then you will have your very own DIY Custom made Wooden Fishing Lures that you can use to venture out and catch your own bass, trout, or any other fish you are going after.